ggarpelli/DevSandbox/README.md

 <img src="./github-images/playgrounds.png" height="400px">

-### Deploy the source code to all 4 trailhead playgrounds
+### Deploy the source code to all 4 trailhead playgrounds - testando

 Create a directory in your computer and clone this repo